-Academic Research and Projects
+Academic Research and Projects and Industry Support

-DRaS can provide consultant support to industry/ MSMEs/ start-ups, especially for projects associated with defence.
-DRaS is networked to a large pool of veteran community who can help the industry in indigenisation of defence-related products and stores under the Make in India program.
-DRaS is also open to defence vendors of foreign origin for providing consultancy to meet the specific requirement of Indian Armed Forces.
+There is a need to give added impetus to research activities and innovations in our country in the forthcoming years.
+Young aspirants can join DRaS as a ‘Research Associate’ and contribute to the research studies and publish their findings on the DRaS platform.
+DRaS is in partnership with a few Universities to encourage defence studies as a curriculum.
+DRaS is open to collaborating with academia and universities for devising and conducting tailored defence-specific curricula for students under an Edutech start-up DRaSi Learning.
+DRaS also facilitate certified internship programs on “Research and Research Writing” in collaboration with Praghna Centre for Research.
+Aspirants can always join this program and get benefitted from very experienced scholars.
+DRaS can provide consultant support to industry/ MSMEs/ start-ups, especially for projects associated with a defence under DRaSi Projects.
+DRaS is networked to a large pool of veteran communities who can help the industry in the indigenisation of defence-related products and stores under the Make in India program.
+DRaS is also open to defence vendors of foreign origin for providing consultancy to meet the specific requirement of the Indian Armed Forces.
 DRaS is rather a ‘Do Tank’ than a ‘Think Tank’.

 Articles to Publish

+The articles and commentary being published are categorized under Military Affairs, Military Systems, Strategic Technologies, Aerospace, Leadership, Geopolitics, International Relations, Biodiversity, Blue Economy and Clean Energy.
+Military Veterans, Research Fellows and Industry Experts can contribute their views, thoughts and insights to DRaS in the form of articles, commentary, book reviews and research articles/ findings.
+Entrepreneurs can present their innovative products and services through featured articles.
 Defence Research and Studies (DRaS) welcomes authors and research fellows to forward their articles for publishing.
 Articles, commentary and opinions are to be forwarded at email [email protected].
 Authors are fully responsible for the facts they mention and the views they express in their articles.
-Articles rendered at DRaS are to be apolitical and should avoid direct criticism on the Government of India and people holding the highest office.
-Articles should also comply with the copyright regulations of India and to be around a maximum of 1200 words.
+Articles rendered at DRaS are to be apolitical and should avoid direct criticism of the Government of India and the people holding the highest office.
+Articles should also comply with the copyright regulations of India and be around 1000 to 1500 words.
 The right to publish the articles squarely lies with the DRaS editorial team.